 Basics of Ice Fishing

-Even with an understanding of what ice fishing entails, and a stock of essential gear at the ready, an angler must be capable of locating fish and drawing strikes, if success is to be expected.
+Even with an understanding of what ice fishing entails, and a stock of essential gear at the ready, an angler must be capable of locating fish and drawing strikes if success is to be expected.

-In order to find ice fishing success, you must first know where to base your efforts.
+To find ice fishing success, you must first know where to base your efforts.
 Deciding where to place your hole in the ice and drop your line is as simple as understanding how fish relate to the body of water in which they are found.

-What To Fish For?
+What to Fish for?

 Pro Tip: When ice fishing for larger species of fish, it is imperative to remain mindful of your reel’s drag setting.
-Fish of substantial size can quickly push an ultralight reel to its max and can break the light line with little difficulty.
+Fish of substantial size can quickly push an ultralight reel to its max and break the light line with little difficulty.
 Therefore one must be ready to make all necessary drag adjustments at a moment’s notice.

-How To Catch Fish?
+How to Catch Fish?

 Jigging is the act of slightly raising and lowering one’s rod tip every few seconds, which presents a lure with a struggling appearance, to which game fish typically respond in a predatory manner.
 Before jigging, an angler will drop their bait to a predetermined depth, at which they expect fish to be found.
 Jigging will then commence and continue until a strike occurs.